FPGA-Research-Manchester/Fabulous_documentation/docs/source/fabric_definition.rst

 The example shows how port names can be composed from string segments that can alternatively be provided in list form.
 The lists will be recursevely unwrapped, which allows it to use multiple list operators together.

-An error message is generated if the number of composed ort names differs for the number of input_ports and output_ports or if ports are not found.
+An error message is generated if the number of composed port names differs for the number of input_ports and output_ports or if ports are not found.
 A warning will be generated if am already specified connection is tried to be set again.

 A switch matrix multiplexer is modeled by having multiple connections for the same <output_port>.
 For example, a MUX4 can be modeled as: